primer/brand/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Check that pull request and proposed changes adhere to our [contribution guidelines](../../CONTRIBUTING.md) and [code of conduct](../../CODE_OF_CONDUCT.md)
 - [ ] Check that tests prove the feature works and covers both happy and unhappy paths
-- [ ] Checked to ensure there aren't other open Pull Requests for the same update/change
+- [ ] Checked there aren't other open Pull Requests for the same update/change

 ## Screenshots: